National Shooting Centre

-The National Shooting Centre is the UK's largest shooting sports complex, comprising several shooting ranges as well as the large "Bisley Camp" complex of accommodation, clubhouses and support services.
-The centre is located near the village of Bisley in Surrey from which it takes its colloquial name "Bisley ranges".
+The National Shooting Centre, commonly referred to as Bisley, is the UK's largest shooting sports complex, comprising several shooting ranges as well as the large Bisley Camp complex of accommodation, clubhouses and support services.
+The centre is located between the villages of Bisley (from which it takes it colloquial name) and Brookwood in Surrey.
 The site is wholly owned by the National Rifle Association (NRA).
-The NSC is the trading name of the facility.

 History

-The NRA Imperial Meeting (the Association's National Championship) was first held at Wimbledon Common in 1860.
-In 1890, the village of Bisley became the location for the NRA Imperial Meeting (the Association's National Championship).
+The NRA Imperial Meeting (the Association's national championship) was first held on Wimbledon Common in 1860.
+In 1890, the village of Bisley became the location for the Imperial Meeting.
 The headquarters of the British NRA was also moved from Wimbledon to Bisley Camp at that time.

 Bisley hosted most of the shooting events in the 1908 Olympic Games, and all the shooting for the 2002 Commonwealth Games.
 During the 2012 Olympic Games the shooting was held at the Royal Artillery Barracks, Woolwich.

-As well as the rifle ranges, there are two clay target shooting complexes; The National Clay Shooting Centre, which caters for 'trap' disciplines such as Skeet and DTL, and Bisley Shooting Ground, which caters for sporting clays, or simulated game shooting.
+As well as the rifle ranges, there are two clay target shooting complexes; The National Clay Shooting Centre, which caters for trap disciplines such as skeet and down-the-line, and Bisley Shooting Ground, which caters for sporting clays, or simulated game shooting.

-Bisley is famous within shooting circles and has been described as the Marksman's Mecca.
+Bisley is famous within shooting circles and has been described as the "marksman's Mecca".
 Some of the buildings within the grounds are from the Victorian era, having been transported there in the re-location from Wimbledon Common.
-These had been erected annually, but were now sited permanently.
+These were previously erected annually at Wimbledon, but were now sited permanently.
 The clock tower, Fulton's Gun Shop and the Exhibition Pavilion are particularly fine examples which survive to this day.
 Several buildings on the site are listed, including Fulton's, and the Macdonald Stewart Pavilion.
 Better known as "Canada House", the Pavilion was constructed in 1897 by the Dominion of Canada Rifle Association as a home-away-from-home for the Canadian national team when they attended the Imperial Meeting.

-The camp once had its own railway branch line which ran from nearby Brookwood station, and was known as the 'Bisley Bullet'.
+The camp originally had its own railway branch line which ran from nearby Brookwood station, and was known as the "Bisley Bullet".
+Services operated for just two weeks a year to support the Imperial Meeting.
+During the First World War, the line was extended to Pirbright, Deepcut and Blackdown Camps by the War Office.
+In 1918 is passed into the control of the London & South Western Railway.
+The Bisley branch was requisitioned again by the military during the Second World War.
+The extension was dismantled in 1950 and the last train to Bisley ran on 19 July 1952.

 In 1894 Colt, the US firearms manufacturer, introduced and sold the Bisley Model of its famous Single Action Army revolver specifically designed for target shooting.
 This revolver featured a longer grip, a wider hammer spur, a wider trigger and adjustable sights.
 It was offered in a variety of calibres including .32–20, .38–40, .45 Colt, .44-40.